No. 1: Repurposing old equipment

 Using a MIG gun with too-high or too-low amperage can lead to unnecessary costs for purchasing or replacing this equipment.
 Since there is downtime for part preparation, movement and/or fixturing, welding is typically intermittent.
 You may be able to use a gun with lower amperage or a lower duty cycle to gain maneuverability and reduce costs and fatigue.

 However, if you have a high-amperage application or require longer periods of welding, use a higher amperage gun to avoid overheating.
-Be aware that the rated amperages of welding guns are rated based on the percentage of carbon dioxide shielding gas used.
+Be aware welding gun rated amperages are based on the percentage of carbon dioxide shielding gas used.
 As such, the use of a mixed argon/carbon dioxide shielding gas may lower the duty cycle from the specified rating.

 Due to the initial up-front cost savings, you may be tempted to purchase less expensive filler metals.
 Doing so can often lead to greater long-term costs and lower productivity levels.
 Low-quality filler metals are often associated with issues like:

 Look at the total cost of using a filler metal, including activities such as applying anti-spatter and post-weld grinding or rework.
 These may increase costs for labor that could be offset by a higher-quality and more expensive wire that provides better weld quality and productivity.

 Skipping steps in weld preparation can lead to weld defects, rework or scrapped parts.
 There are several best practices to keep in mind to gain welding quality assurance.

 - Always clean the base material before welding to prevent contaminants, like dirt, oil or grease, from entering the weld pool.